muratk5n/thirdwave/en/README.md

 AFG attack: somebody is giving somebody a message..
 About delaying the final pullout date perhaps (tho US had already rejected that)?
 Or war-hawk neocon tools stirring shit up?
-Who the flap knows..
+Who the phuck knows..
 Sad.

 ---